ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 Generally, you can cluster values in CML but you do not necessarily have to.

 <div class="alert alert-custom">
 <strong>Note:</strong> Just modelling values and value clusters as seen here does not yet allow you to generate any visualization (at least for now).
 Continue with the section <a href="#stakeholder-priorisation-impact--consequences">Stakeholder Priorisation, Impact & Consequences</a>, to define how important these values are to the individual stakeholders and how they are affected.
-After that step, you can generate a [Value Stakeholder Map](tbd) with the <a href="/docs/plant-uml/">PlantUML generator</a>.
+After that step, you can generate a <a href="https://ethical-se.github.io/value-driven-analysis-and-design/practices/value-impact-mapping">Value Impact Map</a> with the <a href="/docs/plant-uml/">PlantUML generator</a>.
 </div>

 ## Stakeholder Prioritization, Impact & Consequences